Crinsane/laravel-elixir-bower/README.md

 - concat all css files in a `public/css/vendor.css` file
 - concat all js files in a `public/js/vendor.js` file
 - copy all webfonts in a `fonts/` folder.
+- copy all images in a `imgs/` folder.

 ### Settings